 For employment, she's worked at an archaeology firm and the California Environmental Protection Agency.
 She's been a lecturer, a schoolteacher, and has scooped ice cream for a living, which is harder than it looks.
 She spent a summer cleaning bathrooms and flipping pancakes at a KOA.
 She's also been a nanny, an urban gardening instructor, and a bookseller—the best job of them all.
 Once, she completed a research project in the Kenyan wilderness on zebra dung decomposition rates, which did in fact involve watching poop slowly rot over time, protected by poop-tents which she sewed herself.
 It was more fun than it sounds.

 In 2012, she earned her MFA in Creative Writing from the University of Maryland, where she was awarded Honorable Mentions for both the 2010 and 2011 Katherine Anne Porter Fiction Prizes by the judges, Anthony Doerr and Michael Dirda.
-Her writing tends toward darkly humorous literary fiction, and she is currently wrapping up a novel about catastrophic wildfire.
+Her writing tends toward darkly humorous literary fiction, and she is currently working on a novel.